Explanatory Writing

 Great explanation is high-fidelity compression.

-Compression: You reduce a messy domain into a smaller mental model the reader can hold.
-The world is too complex to reason about directly; you give them a simplification they can carry.
+Compression: you reduce a messy domain into a smaller mental model the reader can hold.
+The world is too complex to reason about directly.

-High-fidelity: The compression still cashes out.
+High-fidelity: the compression still cashes out.
 The model makes predictions, guides decisions, reveals what to notice.
-A false simplification is worse than no simplification — it gives confidence without capability.
+A false simplification is worse than none — it gives confidence without capability.

 The reader should feel smarter.
 They leave equipped with something they can use.